Ximaz/backend-engineering-deep-knowledge/README.md

 This repository contains summaries on what I learnt to master backend engineering.

-Even if it looks small, it will keep evolving as I lean more in depth some concepts I already touched, but not had the opporunity to master.
+Even if it looks small, it will keep evolving as I learn more in depth some concepts I already touched, but not had the opporunity to master.

 ## Databases